-It is home to more than 75 aircraft, from the Lynx and Wildcat Maritime Force (LWMF), the Commando Helicopter Force (CHF), elements of the RN Fixed Wing Force (FWF) and the Army Air Corps Aviation Reconnaissance Force (ARF).
+It is home to more than 75 aircraft, from the Lynx and Wildcat Maritime Force (LWMF), the Commando Helicopter Force (CHF), elements of the Royal Navy Fixed Wing Force (FWF) and the Army Air Corps Aviation Reconnaissance Force (ARF).

-LWMF fly the Lynx helicopters that operate primarily from RN frigates and destroyers.
-The Lynx will be replaced by the AgustaWestland Wildcat - the Wildcat (pictured above) looks similar to the Lynx but is a significantly improved and advanced version.
+LWMF fly the Lynx and Wildcat helicopters that operate primarily from Royal Navy frigates and destroyers.
+The Lynx is being replaced by the AgustaWestland Wildcat - the Wildcat (pictured above) looks similar to the Lynx but is a significantly improved and advanced helicopter.
 Deliveries of the Wildcat to RNAS Yeovilton began in 2012.
 As well as replacing the Navy's Lynx, the Wildcat is replacing the Army’s Lynx, all of which will be based at RNAS Yeovilton.
-Over the next 3 years the number of Army Air Corps (AAC) Wildcat will increase and these form 1 Regiment AAC and 652 (Wildcat Fielding) Squadron AAC.
+Over the next 2 years the number of Army Air Corps (AAC) Wildcat will increase and these form 1 Regiment AAC.
 When the transition is complete, the ARF will command approximately 600 Army personnel at RNAS Yeovilton.

-The Sea King Mk 4 helicopters of CHF are to be replaced by the battlefield variant of the Merlin helicopter currently operated by the RAF.
+The Sea King Mk 4 helicopters of CHF are being replaced by the battlefield variant of the Merlin helicopter previously operated by the RAF.
 The Sea King Mk 4 will be phased out by April 2016.
-Two Fleet Air Arm Squadrons will migrate to the Merlin and will be re-established at RNAS Yeovilton with their new aircraft in 2015 and 2016.
+Two Fleet Air Arm Squadrons are migrating to the Merlin and will operate at RNAS Yeovilton with their new aircraft.
+The first squadron arrived in March 2015 and the second moves from RAF Benson mid-2016.

 The elements of the FWF based at RNAS Yeovilton are: the Navy’s flying grading squadron of Grob trainer aircraft; and a Hawk detachment of 736 Squadron from RNAS Culdrose.